blockchain-it-hr/ink-remix-plugin/README.md

 Welcome to the ink!
 Remix plugin.
 For more info on the ink! join us on [chat](https://riot.im/app/#/room/#ink:matrix.parity.io)

+## Structure

+There are several folders:
+* .github -> CI configuration for Github Actions
+* config -> configuration for environment for specific stage
+* kubernetes -> kubernetes helm templates for staging and production environments
+* plugin -> frontend (Remix plugin part that is used inside Remix)
+* scripts -> folder with helpers scripts that are used with CI or are helpers for working with GKE
+* server -> backend (Remix backend part with ink! cli that is run locally or on server)
+* static -> Images for this README
+* stress_test -> folder for running scripts that benchmark system

+Bigger folders have their own READMEs with more detailed description.

 ## How to use

 Go to [Remix alpha](https://remix-alpha.ethereum.org/), or [Remix](https://remix.ethereum.org/) and then to *Plugin manager*.